-If you had used up some (but not all) of your old 'lifetime allowance' then (in most cases) you are treated as having used up the same percentage of your new 'lump sum allowance' as you had used up under the old lifetime allowance rules on 5th April 2024.
+Under the default tax provisions if you had used up some of your old 'lifetime allowance' then (in most cases) you are treated as having used up the same percentage of your new 'lump sum allowance' as you had used up under the old lifetime allowance rules on 5th April 2024.

 This is basically 25% of the total lifetime allowance you were treated as having used up on 5th April 2024 in £s.